Dave Challinor: AFC Fylde

 On 2 November 2011 it was announced that Challinor had been appointed the new manager of AFC Fylde, in the Northern Premier League Division One North.
 He guided Fylde to the NPL First Division North championship in the season of his arrival and as a consequence was named Evo-Stik NPL Manager of the Year 2011–12.

 In 2012–13, Fylde once again qualified for the Evo-Stik NPL Premier Division play offs but were defeated on penalties by Hednesford Town who took their place in the Conference North.
-Fylde did qualify for the FA Cup First Round proper, eventually being defeated by Accrington Stanley and also were victorious in the Lancashire FA Challenge Trophy at The Reebok Stadium, Bolton.
+Fylde did qualify for the FA Cup first round proper, eventually being defeated by Accrington Stanley and also were victorious in the Lancashire FA Challenge Trophy at The Reebok Stadium, Bolton.

 The 2013–14 season saw Fylde gain promotion to the National League North after defeating Ashton United in the Evo-Stik NPL Premier Division play offs.
 They also retained their Lancashire FA Challenge Trophy with a 4–1 victory over rivals Chorley.
 In addition, they won the Doodson Sport League Cup with victory at Edgeley Park over Skelmersdale United.
 Their disciplinary record meant they won the Fair Play Award for the Premier Division and their overall record throughout the three leagues came out on top which saw them claim the Presidents Cup.
 They also had the best technical area marks for the Evo-Stik league to match the previous year's statistic.
 The year saw Fylde move to their highest rung of the pyramid and a fourth promotion in five years for Challinor.

 In 2016–17 Challinor clinched promotion as National League North champions, with a 3–0 victory over Boston United on 22 April 2017.
 In June 2017, he signed a new two-year contract with the club.
+In Fylde's debut National League campaign, the club reached the play-offs but lost 2–1 to Boreham Wood.

 The 2018–19 season saw Fylde reach both the play-off final and FA Trophy final.
 Having been defeated 3–0 by Salford City in the play-off final, Fylde returned to Wembley Stadium the following week to beat Leyton Orient 1–0 and lift the FA Trophy for the first time in the club's history.

-On 12 October 2019 Fylde announced that it was parting company with him as the manager.
+On 12 October 2019 after spending eight years as manager, Fylde announced that it was parting company with him as the manager, with the side in the relegation places on goal difference.